 (1) Spaces in the room that allow both individual and group time; and

-(2) A play environment that allows the caregiver to supervise all children as defined in §746.1205 of this title (relating to What does Licensing mean by "supervise children at all times"?).
+(2) A play environment that allows the caregiver to supervise all children as defined in §746.1205 of this chapter (relating to What responsibilities does a caregiver have when supervising a child or children? ).

 TITLE 26 HEALTH AND HUMAN SERVICES